aadamsx/meteor-up-classic/README.md

 You can use install and use Meteor Up from Linux, Mac.

-Meteor Up Classic does not user docker containers.
-Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.
+Meteor Up Classic (MUPC) does not user docker containers like all the rest MUP forks, it's based on the original MUP, but updated for modern Meteor times.

 **Note:** This branch of Meteor Up Classic is Meteor 1.5-ready.
 It uses Node 4.8.3 and MongoDB 3.2 by default.
-**Note:** Can confirm this branch works with Meteor 1.5 Node 4.8.3 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.
+**Note:** I Can confirm this branch works with Meteor 1.5 Node 4.8.3 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)